 It is associated with sudden death in 10% cases and there have been several high profile deaths in recent years in several countries

 It is important to recognise and to treat it quickly

-How many patients are affected in Bendigo and in Victoria?
+How many patients are affected in Victoria?

 If we look at 2013/ 14 Victorian ambulance data and assume that crystal methamphetamine-related presentations are resposible for most of our ABD patients then we have